“I love when a male lover moans in bed.”

 To guide you through the weekend I’ve adorned the altar with various presentations of the ass of Japanese actress Bunko Kanazawa.

-And let tell me whether your connection is something more than spiritual.
+And then tell me whether your connection is something more than spiritual.

 The housewife sitting on the washing machine to get all heated up during the spin-cycle is an old joke which raises a few sniggers.